 Majority of muscle sprain or back pain are as a result of either disturbed posture or due to muscle losing its inherent tone.
-By physiotherapy one can strengthen their musculature and make the spine biomechanically more in line with its physiological requirements.
+By physiotherapy, one can strengthen their musculature and make the spine biomechanically more in line with its physiological requirements.
 But, short duration of physiotherapy has no place in the treatment.
 It has to be practiced for a longer duration to get the maximum benefits.

 Yes, larger the weight of a person more loads back has to bear.
 Not only that, the curvature of the lower spine (lumbar spine) changes as the mechanical axis shifts due to increased weight in front.
 Reduction in weight helps to reduce chronic back pain.
 It is very important to maintain a right weight for a healthy back.
-When one tries to reduce weight by dieting, one must take care about protein and other important nutrients.
-As for a healthy muscles nutrient deficiencies are deleterious.
+When one tries to reduce weight by dieting, one must take care of protein and other important nutrients.
+As for healthy muscles, nutrient deficiencies are deleterious.

-Is back pain related with work?
+Is back pain related to work?

 We generally carry a myth that those who are in laborious activities tend to have more back pain.
 They are at higher risk of having muscle sprains but back pain is found also in similar proportion in persons who have sedentary work habits.
 However, back injuries and pain are more commonly found in workers who use vibrating tools quite often.
 Other than that there is no scientifically proven work style that leads to back pain.

-Any relation of back pain with age?
+Any relation to back pain with age?

 If I have back pain, can belts help me?

 There is no scientific evidence to say that lumbar belts can help to reduce or cure back pain.
-So, personally I don’t advise belts for back pain.
-What we need even with belt is rest to muscles, which we can get just by lying in bed and avoiding certain activities.
+So, personally, I don’t advise belts for back pain.
+What we need even with a belt is rest to muscles, which we can get just by lying in bed and avoiding certain activities.

 I have back pain; do I need to use a specific type of mattress?

 Once again, we do not have any scientific evidence that any specific type of mattress either prevents or help in reducing back pain.
 Any routine relatively firm mattress is all that we need for a good sleep and good back.
-Ideally height of the bed should be adjusted to such level that our knees maintain an angle of 90 degrees while we are sitting on it.
+Ideally, the height of the bed should be adjusted to such level that our knees maintain an angle of 90 degrees while we are sitting on it.
 The height of bed must not be less than that.
 For older people who have knee arthritis, more height is beneficial.

 What lifestyle change I should be doing to try to avoid back pain?

 Many back pains are lifestyle diseases.
 A healthy lifestyle will surely prevent the back pain or will help to reduce the pain.
-Try to maintain a good lifestyle habits as mentioned below
+Try to maintain good lifestyle habits as mentioned below

 a) Maintain a proper BMI (Body Mass Index).
-In other words maintain your weight in accordance with your height.
+In other words, maintain your weight in accordance with your height.

 b) See to it that you are taking enough protein for good muscle health.